asyaharoyan/brainon-django/README.md

 ## Credits

-The website has been made with help of Django Blog project.
-About model, collaboration models and comment models are taken from blog project.
-JS file has been taken from blog project and adapted to serve BrainOn project.
+The website has been made with the help of the Django Blog project.
+About model, collaboration models and comment models are taken from the blog project.
+JS file has been taken from the blog project and adapted to serve the BrainOn project.
-Most of the help for planning the project has been taken from [Django Recepie Sharing tutorial by Dee Mc](https://www.youtube.com/watch?v=_GNvmwvvS70&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=24).
+Most of the help for planning the project has been taken from [Django Recipe Sharing tutorial by Dee Mc](https://www.youtube.com/watch?v=_GNvmwvvS70&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=24).
 Some help for coding has been taken from [Python Django tutorial](https://www.youtube.com/watch?v=kmeEIJE7JDU).

-For designing the UI has been used Marvelapp.com
+Designing the UI has been used Marvelapp.com
-The pictures has been downloaded from free sourse [Pixaby](https://pixabay.com/) For resizing the pictures to shorten loadtime has been used [Imagesizer](https://imageresizer.com/) For favicon has been used [Faicon Generator](https://favicon.io/favicon-converter/)
+The pictures have been downloaded from the free source [Pixaby](https://pixabay.com/) For resizing the pictures to shorten load time has been used [Imagesizer](https://imageresizer.com/) For favicon has been used [Faicon Generator](https://favicon.io/favicon-converter/) How to create 404 page [404 page in django](https://www.makeuseof.com/create-custom-404-error-page-django/)